 How I Met Your Mother premiered 10 years ago today.
-And although we know many fans were left disappointed by the finale, Ted and Robin’s full-circle romance made perfect sense.
+And although we know many fans were left disappointed by How I Met Your Mother’s ending, Ted and Robin’s full-circle romance made perfect sense.

 “And that’s the story of how I met… your aunt Robin.”